Project60/org.project60.banking/docs/configuration/plugins/analyser-matcher.md

 ## Analysers

+!!! note
+    This section is yet to be completed.

+    TODO: Describe generic configuration properties for required values, value propagation, automatic execution, etc.

 ### Regex Analyser Plugin

 A _Regex Analyser_ plugin can check in the imported data if a field contains